ehlesp/smallab-k8s-pve-guide/G017 - Virtual Networking ~ Network configuration.md

     source /etc/network/interfaces.d/*
     ~~~

-    You'll find your new `vmbr1` bridge added at the bottom of this `interfaces` file, with a set of `bridge-` options similar to the original `vmbr0` bridge.
+    You will find your new `vmbr1` bridge appended to this `interfaces` file with a set of `bridge-` options similar to the original `vmbr0` bridge.

 ## Bridges management

-You can handle your bridges through your Proxmox VE web console, but that is a rather limited tool for solving more complex situations.
-So, be aware that:
+You can handle your bridges through your Proxmox VE web console, but that is a rather limited tool for solving more complex situations:

-- You can always manipulate directly the `/etc/network/interfaces` file to tune the parameters of your bridges (and any other network interface running in your system).

 - You can use the `ip` command to handle the bridges like any other network device.
 For instance, you can compare the traffic statistics of your new `vmbr1` bridge with the ones from `vmbr0`.

     ~~~sh
     $ ip -s link show vmbr0
     3: vmbr0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc noqueue state UP mode DEFAULT group default qlen 1000
-        link/ether 08:00:27:35:3d:3e brd ff:ff:ff:ff:ff:ff
+        link/ether 98:ee:cb:03:05:a3 brd ff:ff:ff:ff:ff:ff
-        RX:  bytes packets errors dropped  missed   mcast 3064360    7209      0       0       0     569
+        RX:  bytes packets errors dropped  missed   mcast 3682639   12855      0       0       0    5660
-        TX:  bytes packets errors dropped carrier collsns 2977796    3998      0       0       0       0
+        TX:  bytes packets errors dropped carrier collsns 3750287    4968      0       0       0       0
     $ ip -s link show vmbr1
-    5: vmbr1: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc noqueue state UNKNOWN mode DEFAULT group default qlen 1000
+    4: vmbr1: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc noqueue state UNKNOWN mode DEFAULT group default qlen 1000
-        link/ether 62:f5:f9:dc:ba:0c brd ff:ff:ff:ff:ff:ff
+        link/ether 32:06:ef:79:b5:9d brd ff:ff:ff:ff:ff:ff
         RX:  bytes packets errors dropped  missed   mcast 0       0      0       0       0       0
         TX:  bytes packets errors dropped carrier collsns 0       0      0       0       0       0
     ~~~

-    Notice how, at this point, the `vmbr1` bridge has no traffic whatsoever while `vmbr0` has some networking flow going through it.
+    See how, at this point, the `vmbr1` bridge has no traffic whatsoever while `vmbr0` has some networking flow going through it.

 - There is a command with specific functionality meant for managing bridges, called `bridge`.
 It's installed in your Proxmox VE system, so you can use it right away.
 Also, be aware that **the `bridge` command requires `sudo` to be executed**.